Chart Color Schemes

 Redcliffe has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 29 projects likely impacting the area.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch identified 29 projects likely to affect the area.
 Notable ones include Bluewater Square Hotel Development, Brisbane Housing Company Seniors Development, Redcliffe Picture Palace Heritage Development, and Essence on Sutton.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.